Educational Foundations (EDFD)

 Prerequisite(s): EDFD 821.
 This course introduces students to the theory, measures, and applications of social network analysis (SNA).
 SNA is the statistical study of the structure of interaction as it occurs between persons and/or other social units.
 The goal of most SNA is to understand how these configurations of relationships relate to some phenomenon of interest, such as individuals' behaviors or attitudes.
 Through a combination of lecture and hands-on activities, students learn how SNA offers a unique perspective on individual- and group-level phenomena and the methodological decisions that must be considered when employing its measures and methods.
 Students will calculate and interpret network-based measures using general SNA software applications and example data.
 3 hours lecture.

 EDFD 830 Dissertation Proposal Seminar 1-3 Credits

 Prerequisite(s): Matriculation in Ed.D.in Pedagogy; admission to candidacy.
 Students will work with their dissertation advisors to develop and refine their dissertation proposals.
 The seminar is a supplement to the formal dissertation proposal approval process which is outlined in the handbook.
 Successful completion of this course does not imply approval of the dissertation proposal.
 This course will be offered as pass/fail only.
-Cross listed with Educational Foundations EDFD 830 and Mathematical Sciences MATH 830.
+Cross listed with EDCO 830 and MATH 830.
 3 hours seminar.